-In performing all of these duties, communication with the local authorities and the citizens is a key component of the approach taken by the department COAST.
-The citizen, the customers but also the numerous coast holiday-makers are informed in the best possible way about our duties, achievements and projects.
+In performing all of these duties, communication with the local authorities and citizens is a key component of the approach taken by the Coastal Division.
+The citizen, the customers, but also the numerous holiday-makers to the coastal region are informed in the best possible way about our duties, achievements and projects.

-Besides the means of involvement required by law, the department, for the purposes of disseminating information and creating awareness, uses open meetings, exhibitions, information boards, information booths, statements in the media and in publications.
+Besides the means of communication required by law, the department – for the purposes of disseminating information and raising awareness – uses open meetings, exhibitions, information boards and information stands, as well as media reports and publications.
 Through our educational projects we try to rouse the interest of young people.

 In addition, the department frequently participates in large coast and art exhibitions as well as coast- and sea-related events in the region.

-The department COAST aims to provide high-quality service.
+The Coastal Division aims to provide a high-quality service.
 Therefore, an adequate quality policy should not be overlooked.
-The cornerstone of this quality policy is the development of an environmental and quality management system in accordance with the ISO standards.
+The cornerstone of this quality policy is the development of an environmental and quality management system in accordance with ISO standards.

-On 2 January 2014 the certificate for ISO 9001:2008 was granted to the department COAST.
-This ISO standard puts high demands on an organisation’s quality management system.
+In 2 January 2014 the certificate for ISO 9001:2008 was granted to the Coastal Division.
+This ISO standard places high demands on an organisation’s quality management system.

-Already in 2014, the department COAST launched the implementation process of the ISO 14001 standard for environmental management systems.
+At the end of 2015, the Coastal Division finished its implementation process for the ISO 14001 standard for environmental management systems.
 This is an internationally recognised standard relating to the environmental management of organisations.
-Through this environmental management system, the department aims to study, keep under control and limit its impact on the environment, as well as ensuring that it conforms to environmental legislation.
-As a government agency, the department COAST also seeks to fulfil an exemplary role as regards the environment.
+Through this environmental management system, the department aims to study, control, and limit its impact on the environment, as well as ensuring that it conforms to environmental legislation.
+As a government agency, the Coastal Division also seeks to assume an exemplary role as regards the environment.
 Indeed, by implementing this environmental management system, it sends a clear signal to contractors, service providers and suppliers.

 The quality policy is complemented by the use of an automated Project Management Tool for the monitoring of the infrastructure projects and the rollout of business continuity planning.